HanoverStatsLabs/resources/labs/Lab2Instructions.md

 bwplot(state~female, data=counties)
 ```

-11. Which state stands out as having counties which tend to have a low percentage of females?
-Why does that make sense?
+11. Which state stands out in that most of its counties have a relatively low percentage of females?

 \vfill